-- (2) Circulate water approach or one water cycle mainly demand management, water treatment and wastewater reuse are seen as major technological interventions that can address the increased pressure on water resources in the context of growing demand for freshwater for domestic and productive uses.
-Today Jordan reuses all its wastewater. - (3) Increase efficiency in water uses in all sectors operations including irrigation, Jordan managed to reduce the allocation to Agriculture sector from 80% to 53% in the last 25 years, while not affecting the productivity, on the contrary, the agriculture sector managed to double or sometime triple the productivity.
+- (1) Demand management, water conservation and public awareness.
+Public and community engagement in resource management, and water operations is essential to increase efficiency. - (2) Circulate water approach or one water cycle mainly demand management, water treatment and wastewater reuse are seen as major technological interventions that can address the increased pressure on water resources in the context of growing demand for freshwater for domestic and productive uses.
+Today Jordan reuses all its wastewater.

+- (3) Increase efficiency in water uses in all sectors operations including irrigation, Jordan managed to reduce the allocation to Agriculture sector from 80% to 53% in the last 25 years, while not affecting the productivity, on the contrary, the agriculture sector managed to double or sometime triple the productivity.
 This was achieved by the implementation of strict policy for improving irrigation systems and shifting towards more advanced ones.
-Jordan's total water budget being around 1 BCM did not increase since the year 2006 despite completion of many waters supply projects, but the increase was offset by the reduction of groundwater yield, depletion, violation on transboundary resources and climate change. - (4) Introduction of new financial schemes, as the major wastewater treatment plant of Amman and Zarqa which is serving about 2/3 of Jordan's population was done under a unique set up of BOT blended with donors' money to maintain continuity, sustainability, and reduction of cost to be affordable by customers of the plant (2002). - (5) Work on IWRM and good sector governance to achieve sustainability as a long-term goal.
-Although, Sustainability of urban water in Jordan and most of the Arab region is "in question or on hold" due to unilateral actions or projects by upstream countries, as most of our water resources coming from outside national borders, Nile, Euphrates, Tigris, Jordan River without even talking about groundwater which is much complicated. unless the world, the UN and Security Council finds new ways and means to prohibit such actions.
-In a life webinar polling done by MEWF on Hydro diplomacy and transboundary water resources indicated that 56% out of 350 participants from 52 believed that national efforts to achieve SDG's countries did not include a focus on the governance of transboundary water resources. - (6) Increase water supply through desalination, wastewater reuse, water harvesting and groundwater. - (7) This triggered the UN High Commissioner in 2016 to describe the water management in Jordan as achieving a daily miracle in serving Jordanians and Syrians.
+Jordan's total water budget being around 1 BCM did not increase since the year 2006 despite completion of many waters supply projects, but the increase was offset by the reduction of groundwater yield, depletion, violation on transboundary resources and climate change. - (4) Introduction of new financial schemes, as the major wastewater treatment plant of Amman and Zarqa which is serving about 2/3 of Jordan's population was done under a unique set up of BOT blended with donors' money to maintain continuity, sustainability, and reduction of cost to be affordable by customers of the plant (2002). - (5) Work on IWRM and good sector governance to achieve sustainability as a long-term goal. - (6) Increase water supply through desalination, wastewater reuse, water harvesting and groundwater. - (7) This triggered the UN High Commissioner in 2016 to describe the water management in Jordan as achieving a daily miracle in serving Jordanians and Syrians.
 To tolerate the impact of Syrian refugees, a resilience and response plan has been prepared in collaboration with key donors. - (8) Introduction of renewable energy (solar, wind, hydropower, and biogas) to reduce water cost.
-Today around 15-20% of energy use comes from renewables). - (9) Regional cooperation throughout the Arab region to ease intra transboundary conflicts, transfer of knowledge, etc. Participation in high-level events, like the one done by the LAS in cooperation with FAO, UINCEF, ESCWA, and others where water experts together with politicians and decision makers agree on priorities related to water scarcity and sustainable development.
-The main recommendations out of that event encouraged countries to work on IWRM, enhancing WASH services, good governance and reforms among interlinked sectors and shall be considered as a part of wider national and regional agendas.
+Today around 15-20% of energy use comes from renewables). - (9) Regional cooperation throughout the Arab region to ease intra transboundary conflicts, transfer of knowledge and capacity building.